xanathar-the-beholder/bad-game/README.md

 See also [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law) about the gaming of metrics.

 ## Refactoring to make things worse.

+Basically I will be gaming the bettercodehub analyzer to achieve its definition of 'perfection' with as little effort as possible.

 Most of the following tips should NEVER be performed on actual production code.